-In Italian “biscotti” means twice baked, which is an apropos name for these decadent cookies.
+In Italian “biscotti” means twice baked, which is an apropos name for these decadent crunchy cookies.
 After the mixing the dough together, it is shaped into a log and baked.
 Once cooled, the biscotti is sliced and baked again till toasty and crispy.

 - Cornstarch – Helps bind the ingredients since almond flour is gluten-free and lacks binding.
 Instead of cornstarch, arrowroot powder, coconut flour, or tapioca starch may also be used for a completely grain-free recipe.
+This trick works especially well with homemade almond flour cake as well.

 - Butter – Use softened butter to cream with the sugar.
 I have not personally tried this, but I believe soft coconut oil (not melted) or vegan butter sticks would work for a dairy-free recipe.